Moisturising Hair Mask

-I try to make our blogs as relevant as possible, and for this article, I’ll focus on the questions I’ve received from clients over the years.
+I try to make my blogs as relevant as possible, and for this article, I’ll focus on the questions I’ve received from clients over the years.

 I’ll start with these two questions.
-What is a moisturising hair mask, and why you should use one?
+What is a moisturising hair mask, and why should I use one?

 What is a Moisturising Hair Mask?

 Hair masks are all about deep conditioning.
 As a result, moisturising hair masks are more concentrated than conditioners.

 For instance, hair treatment Restore and Shine Hair Masque contains ingredients you will also find in our conditioners.
 Those ingredients have the job of getting moisture to the hair’s core.
 They help hair retain moisture and smooth the cuticle to prevent moisture loss.